mantrobuslawal/bfstore/db/catalog/README.md

-# Catalogue Database
+# Catalog Database

-## 1. Purpose

-This directory contains the local database artefacts for the **Catalogue Service**.
+This directory contains local database artefacts for catalog-service.

-Catalogue Service owns the product catalogue domain for bfstore.
+Catalog Service owns the product catalog domain for bfstore.

 It is responsible for: